 Others (along with those below): S. Smith, J. Richard, H. Daniels, E. Sandgren, M. Mayrl, G. Bump

 Chair Rick Amasino called the meeting to order at 1:01 p.m.
 Terry Warfield reported on the primarily positive Board of Regents meeting and the UC had a general discussion about UWS fac reps topics, including a math initiative, common core curriculum, and productivity.
 Kirsten Wolf reported on the recent URC meeting.
-The minutes of the meeting of [Link for document 88600, is unavailable at this time.] were approved with one clarification.
+The minutes of the meeting of University Committee Meeting Minutes 2018-11-26 were approved with one clarification.
 PROFS lobbyist Jack O'Meara reported on the Board of Regents meeting, as well as on the lame-duck legislative session.
 Athletic Board chair Pete Miller introduced Deputy Athletic Director Chris McIntosh and they jointly discussed how the Board-Athletics relationship works.
 Both described these interactions positively, noting that this is not always the norm at our peers.
 (Miller took the opportunity to publicly acknowledge his appreciation and McIntosh indicated that "this is what shared governance is supposed to feel like.")
 As one example of that interplay and to follow-up on previous UC discussions, McIntosh and Miller both spoke about the implementation phase of the safety review.
 Ample discussion ensued.
 Miller also presented the Board's annual report, which he will present to the Senate in February.